LocaleChoiceParisMontmartre

 Is Montmartre good for families?

-Yes, Montmartre is one of the best Paris neighbourhoods for families.
-Ranks #1 of 9 for families, scoring 73/100 on family-weighted metrics (family-friendliness 82/100, safety 62/100).
+Montmartre is not the top choice for families in Paris — quieter, more family-oriented neighbourhoods rank higher.
+Ranks #6 of 9 for families, scoring 67/100 on family-weighted metrics (family-friendliness 82/100, safety 62/100).
 Montmartre is perfect for families seeking charming, walkable streets with authentic Parisian character and excellent access to kid-friendly attractions.

 What is Montmartre known for?